 • Number of games observers were able to be assigned to games

-G. Request school schedules and umpire availability forms in a timely manner
+G. Request school schedules and official availability forms in a timely manner

-H. Assign only qualified and fully-rated umpires to contests
+H. Assign only qualified and fully-rated officials to contests

 I. Provide an answering service and/or voice mail service so that messages can be left during non-office hours